remlaps/Steem-Follower-Checker/README.md

 #### Installing from ZIP File:

-1. Download the ZIP file of the extension package (`steem-follower-checker-20240518.zip`) from the provided link.
+1. Download the ZIP file of the extension package (`Steem-Follower-Checker-master.zip`) from the provided link.
 2. Extract the contents of the downloaded ZIP file to a folder on your computer.
 3. Follow steps 4 to 11 from the "Installing from GitHub Repository" section above.